tukru/Crypt0Morph.py/README.md

 Polymorphic(buzzword)Encryption(mootsafgt)Program

+WARNING THIS CAN MESS YOUR FILES UP FAST!

 This is a poly-hobo-fobic encryption program written in Python.
 The program can read its own code, search for eligible files in the current directory, encrypt the files using a randomly generated key, and insert the encrypted code into the target file.

 Installation: